arduino/docs-content/content/learn/06.hardware/nano-pcb-guide/nano-pcb-guide.md

 Below are template files for creating your custom **Printable Circuit Board (PCB)**.

-- [Nano Carrier PCB template (solder pads)]() - an empty carrier template with solder pads.
+- [Nano Carrier PCB template (solder pads)](/resources/cad/NanoCarrier_SolderPads.zip) - an empty carrier template with solder pads.
 This is useful if you want to create a design where you solder the Nano directly on top of the PCB.
-- [Nano Carrier PCB template (connectors)]() - an empty carrier template with connectors.
+- [Nano Carrier PCB template (connectors)](/resources/cad/NanoCarrier_Socket.zip) - an empty carrier template with connectors.
 This is useful if you want to create a design where you can attach and remove a Nano board easily.
-- [Nano Proto Shield]() - a tiny shield that you fit smaller through-hole components in.

 The files can be used together with various PCB design programs, such as [Altium](https://www.altium.com/) and [Eagle](https://www.autodesk.com/products/eagle/free-download) to create your own Nano accessories.